tektoncd/pipeline/docs/tutorial.md

 This includes Docker registries, log output locations, and other configuration items specific to a given cloud computing service.

+> :warning: **`PipelineResources` are [deprecated](deprecations.md#deprecation-table)**, but this tutorial uses them.
+>
+> Read more about the deprecation in [TEP-0074](https://github.com/tektoncd/community/blob/main/teps/0074-deprecate-pipelineresources.md).
+> This tutorial will be updated to use the replacement features instead - https://github.com/tektoncd/pipeline/issues/3705.
+>

 ## Before you begin

 Before you begin this tutorial, make sure you have [installed and configured](https://github.com/tektoncd/pipeline/blob/main/docs/install.md)